dy/templize/plan.md

       - messy

 * [ ] interpolated strings \`a ${b} c\`

+* [x] find out a good way to bulk-update templize, instead of throttling props.
+  1. Maybe return `update` instead of `params`?
+    + we don't need params as much, since we had them in init, do we?
+    + spec-compatible
+    - `params.user.name` is nice to be able to update. `update({user: {...user, name}})` isn't nice.
+    - `update` is confusing along with mutable params - how's that different? params also do update, aren't they?
+      . that's needed for secret-ish sync bulk-update.
+  2. Return `[params, update]`
+    + hooks-familiar notation
+    - params is also hooked - a bit weird
+  3. Do both - `[params, update]` or just `update`?
+    + any desired syntax
+  4. It's even better to `{state, update}` and `[state, update]`.
+    - too much indecisiveness
+  5. Make `params` or `[params, update]` the same?
+    + react-compat
+    + backwards-compat
+    - not spec-compat but fine
+    - a bit hard to implement: do we extend params?
+      → we provide iterator: with extending array that's a mess
+      + iterator acts as update symbol as well.

+* [x] add '' strings
+  + it's easier to type
+  + they don't conflict with HTML attrib strings

 * [x] ~~processor: throttle updates~~
   + makes useful both for TemplateInstance and templize